prometheus-operator/runbooks/content/runbooks/prometheus-operator/ConfigReloaderSidecarErrors.md

 ## Impact

-As a result, configuration for service such as prometheus-operator may be stale and cannot be updated anymore.'
+As a result, configuration for services such as prometheus or alertmanager maybe stale and cannot be automatically updated.'

 ## Diagnosis